Constipation Relief in 1 Min: Breathing Exercise for Painful Cramps

 4. When you release the nose, instead of following your natural desire to take a deep inhalation, take a shorter inhalation using your diaphragm or abdominal muscles and then immediately relax them.
-Your goal is to maintain strong-air hunger for 1-2 minutes, while having this reduced breathing with total relaxation of all body muscles.
-If you do this exercise, you will successfully increase your bodies O2 and CO2 concentrations will bring quick relief from constipation and possible pain.
+The goal here during reduced breathing is to maintain a strong air-hunger for 1-2 minutes, and ensuring total relaxation of all the bodily muscles.
+If you do this exercise, you will successfully increase your bodies O2 and CO2 concentrations and this will in turn bring quick relief from any constipation and possible pain.

 For people with heart disease and panic attacks